Azure/azure-iot-sdk-python/README.md

 This repository contains code for the Azure IoT SDKs for Python.
 This enables python developers to easily create IoT device solutions that seamlessly connect to the Azure IoT Hub ecosystem.

+* *If you're looking for the azure-iot-hub library, it is now located in the [azure-iot-hub-python](https://github.com/Azure/azure-iot-hub-python) repository*

-*If you're looking for the v1.x.x client library, it is now preserved in the [v1-deprecated](https://github.com/Azure/azure-iot-sdk-python/tree/v1-deprecated) branch.*
+* *If you're looking for the v1.x.x client library, it is now preserved in the [v1-deprecated](https://github.com/Azure/azure-iot-sdk-python/tree/v1-deprecated) branch.*

 ## Azure IoT SDK for Python